SBRG/ecoli_me_testing/README.md

 where v is the vector of fluxes in mmol/gDW/h (both metabolic and expression), and mu is the growth rate (1/h).
 Off-the-shelf solvers do not work well due to the multiscale nature of M & E fluxes.
-Therefore, a quad-precision-based solver suite has been developed and will be made available (unpublished).
+Therefore, a quad-precision-based solver suite has been developed [Link TBD]().